School of Education

 The Guardian University Guide 2025

-This degree sits within an exciting range of Childhood and Family Studies courses we offer within the Institute of Education.
+This degree sits within the exciting range of Education and SENDIS courses we offer within the School of Education.

 What's unique about this course?